cerberus-iam/docs/guide/authentication.md

 //   errors: [
 //     'Password must be at least 8 characters',
 //     'Password must contain at least one uppercase letter',
+//     'Password must contain at least one number',
-//     'Password must contain at least one number'
+//     'Password must contain at least one special character'
 //   ]
 // }
 ```